chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL02/README.md

-# JSL01 Project: Kanban Board UI Implementation
+# JSL02 Project: Task Input and Status Validation System

 ---

-## What is Kanban?:
+## Task Input and Status Validation?:

 - It's an application that makes keeping track of all your tasks or goals fun, easy and interactive.
   The application is user friendly and captures attention with its playful yet bold colour scheme.